Bruce Farrow NLP Master Trainer is the holder of the following certifications and memberships.

 Bruce Farrow – Hobbies

 Bruce enjoys golf, fencing, classic American Car restoration and all types of motor sport.
-He lives in Windsor with his wife Lyn, his two children and his golden retriever dog, Barney.
+He lives in London with his wife Lyn, his two children and his golden retriever dog, Barney.